schneiderfelipe/cligpt/README.md

 ### Instructions

 Once you have Rust installed,
-you can clone this repository and build it manually from source using [Cargo](https://doc.rust-lang.org/cargo/):
+you can clone this repository and build it using [Cargo](https://doc.rust-lang.org/cargo/):

 ```bash
 git clone https://github.com/schneiderfelipe/cligpt.git